Print Friendly

 CHILDREN AND VULNERABLE ADULTS

 18-1511.
 Sale or barter of child for adoption or other purpose penalized — Allowed expenses.
-Any person or persons who shall sell or barter any child for adoption or for any other purpose, shall be guilty of a felony, and upon conviction shall be punished by imprisonment in the state penitentiary for not more than fourteen (14) years, or by a fine of not more than five thousand dollars ($5,000), or by both such fine and imprisonment.
+(1) Any person or persons who shall sell or barter any child for adoption or for any other purpose shall be guilty of a felony, and upon conviction shall be punished by imprisonment in the state penitentiary for no more than fourteen (14) years, or by a fine of no more than five thousand dollars ($5,000), or by both such fine and imprisonment.

-Provided however, this section shall not prohibit any person, or adoption agency from providing, in addition to legal and medical costs, reasonable maternity and living expenses during the pregnancy and for a period not to exceed six (6) weeks post partum based upon demonstrated financial need.
+(4) The provisions of this section shall not prohibit any person or adoption agency from providing, in addition to legal and medical costs, reasonable maternity and living expenses during the pregnancy and for a period not to exceed six (6) weeks postpartum based on demonstrated financial need. [(2)]

-Any person or agency, seeking to provide financial assistance in excess of five hundred dollars ($500) shall do so after informally submitting to a court of competent jurisdiction, a verified financial plan outlining proposed expenditures.
-The court may approve or amend such a proposal.
-Only after court approval shall assistance totaling more than five hundred dollars ($500) become available to the birth parent.
-A prospective adoptive parent, or another person acting on behalf of a prospective adoptive parent, shall make payments for allowed expenses only to third party vendors, as is reasonably practical.
-All actual expenditures shall be presented by verified affidavit of counsel or the agency at the time of the adoption finalization.
+(5) Any person or agency seeking to provide financial assistance in excess of two thousand dollars ($2,000) shall do so after informally submitting to a court of competent jurisdiction a verified financial plan outlining proposed expenditures.
+The court may approve or amend such a proposal and shall not be required to make any findings prior to an approval.
+The court shall take into consideration all of the needs of the birth mother from the time of conception of the child, including housing, medical, basic living, transportation, and any increases to cost of living.
+A prospective adoptive parent, or another person acting on behalf of a prospective adoptive parent, shall make payments for allowed expenses only to third-party vendors, as is reasonably practical.
+All actual expenditures shall be presented by verified affidavit at the time of the adoption finalization. [(3)]

-No financial assistance to a birth parent shall exceed the sum of two thousand dollars ($2,000) unless otherwise authorized by the court.
-The financial assistance contemplated by this section shall be considered a charitable gift, not subject to recovery under the terms of section 16-1515, Idaho Code.
+(6) The financial assistance contemplated by this section shall be considered a charitable gift, not subject to recovery under the terms of section 16-1515, Idaho Code. [(4)]

 History: